maximkm/DLA_ASR_HW/README.md

 Similarly, the **`test_ctc_big_other.json`** config was created.
 Also at test.py there is a `-t` argument to specify a folder with a dataset.

-2) The last step is to run a script to calculate the WAR and CER metrics
+2) The last step is to run a script to calculate the WER and CER metrics
 ```bash
 python calc_wer_cer.py -t test-clean.json
 ```